bblhd/finsum/README.md

 # finsum
-Program to sum a series of repeated and/or one-time transactions.
+Program to sum a series of repeated and/or one-time transactions stored in a file.
 Intended for simple budgeting in the modern era.

 ## Usage